• Skip to primary navigation

 • In a large mixing bowl add ½ cup (1 stick) of softened unsalted butter and 1 cup of sugar.
 Mix the butter and sugar using a hand mixer or the whisk attachment of a KitchenAid Stand Mixer for a minute or so on medium until it is light and creamy.

-• Add 2 eggs and ½ cup sour cream (or plain Greek yogurt) to the bowl and mix for another 30 seconds or so until completely combined (the mixture will look a little curdled at this point).
+• Add 2 eggs and ½ cup room temperature sour cream (or plain Greek yogurt) to the bowl and mix for another 30 seconds or so until completely combined (the mixture may look a little curdled at this point).

 • Add the flour mixture to the wet ingredients a bit at a time, stirring to combine with a spatula.
 Repeat until all the batter is combined.
 Add the diced rhubarb to the batter and fold in until completely combined.